Henry Tombs

-Major General Sir Henry Tombs VC KCB (10 November 1824 – 2 August 1874) was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major-General Sir Henry Tombs VC KCB (10 November 1824 – 2 August 1874) was a British Army officer and a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Henry Tombs was born at sea on passage to India on 10 November 1824.
 He was the youngest of seven to Major-General John Tombs, Bengal cavalry, and Mary Remington.
 He was sent back to England for an education during which time he studied at John Roysse's Free School in Abingdon-on-Thames (now Abingdon School).
 At the age of 15 he entered the East India Company's Military Seminary at Addiscombe, graduating in June 1841 and receiving a commission in the Bengal Horse Artillery.
 In 1869 he married Georgina Janet Stirling, the youngest daughter of Admiral Sir James Stirling.
 Their grandson Joseph Tombs received the VC for actions during World War I.